AstraZeneca says on track to deliver on COVID shots as sales hit $275 mln | Business

 AstraZeneca says on track to deliver on COVID shots as sales hit $275 mln

-Chief Executive Pascal Soriot again defended the vaccine rollout on Friday, saying that Anglo-Swedish drugmaker had not overpromised on its ability to supply shots, as he defended big cuts in deliveries that prompted a European Union lawsuit.
-AstraZeneca, which has said it will not make a profit from the shot during the pandemic, was reporting financial details of distribution and sales of the vaccine it developed with Oxford University for the first time.
+AstraZeneca, which has said it will not make a profit from the shot during the pandemic, was reporting financial details of distribution of the vaccine for the first time - including a hit of 3 cents on earnings per share, or a drain of about $40 million on net income.
+The effect on the bottom line "will vary quarter by quarter and we remain committed to supplying this vaccine at no profit during the pandemic period," a spokesman said.

-It said the revenue included delivery of about 68 million doses, adding that European sales were $224 million, emerging markets $43 million and $8 million in the rest of the world.
-Sales of $275 million for 68 million doses equates to a price tag of around $4 per shot.
+Speaking in a shareholder call, Soriot said the no-profit pledge would likely end some time next year.
+He added that afterwards, "certainly for the low, middle income countries we have a commitment to stay at either no profit for some parts of the world or at very modest prices".
+The company said the revenue was based on delivery of about 68 million doses, adding that European sales were $224 million, emerging markets $43 million and $8 million in the rest of the world.
+Sales of $275 million for the 68 million doses equates to a price tag of around $4 per shot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)